ericosur/ericosur-snippet/README.md

 javascript, graphviz, shell script, java, windows batch/cmd, and etc...

+## note

+Though the most scripts are written in perl, they are not used or reviewed recently.
+In recent year I write python scripts for soving my problems.

 ## history

 * 2017-02-22 move all qt/ into myqt.git
 * 2014-08-18 migrate my snippets from gcode to github